dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-03.md

 ## Review
 In this lab, you have completed the following:

-- Created Incidents and alerts
+- Explored the Incident and Alerts
 - Investigated Incidents & Alerts
 - Explored the Live Responses